salimcodes/summarizedbySalim/README.md

 ## Description

 Welcome to my project!
 This is an artificial intelligence app made in Python and the Flask framework and fully powered by Microsoft Azure.
-It enables...
+It produces a summary by extracting sentences from a document or text conversation.

 ### Contribution